-Chapter 11 "Special Design Elements" provides the Department's criteria and design details for many special design elements (e.g., bus stops and turnouts, bicycle accommodations).
-The designer should review Chapter 11 to determine if these criteria apply to the 3R project.
-See the SCDOT "Americans with Disabilities Act Transition Plan" for items related to accessibility.
+Chapter 11 "Special Design Elements" addresses the application of several special design elements (e.g., landscaping, mailboxes, etc.).
+The designer should review Chapter 11 to determine if these elements apply to the 3R project.

 Reference: AASHTO Roadside Design Guide

 The roadside safety criteria in the reference documents has been developed explicitly for new construction and reconstruction.
 This includes criteria for clear zones and barrier layout details (e.g., length of need).
 These criteria will apply, as practical, to the roadside safety design on 3R projects.